 - Costs are allocated in a clearly transparent way via cost centres which map to the regulatory definitions within the APR.
 The cost centres are clearly identified within the company's accounting system (SAP) allocating them directly to the activity of work carried out. - We seek to minimise manual adjustments to information in SAP.
 Where overhead costs cannot be attributed to regulatory specific cost centres at source, the allocations are made using Ofwat guidance and reviewed in detail and agreed by the relevant finance and operational experts.
 However, once the draft regulatory accounts are prepared, some manual adjustments are inevitable to ensure that any required adjustments captured during the assurance process are included in the final regulatory financial accounts.
-These adjustments are then captured in a lesson learnt process to ensure that they can be incorporated in the accounting system in future years. - Cost drivers used are consistent with Ofwat guidance and are set out in the price control and upstream services sections.
+These adjustments are then captured in a lesson learnt process to ensure that they can be incorporated in the accounting system in future years. - Cost drivers used are consistent with Ofwat guidance and are set out in the Price Control and Upstream services sections.

 Causality: Cost causality requires that costs (and revenues) are attributed or allocated to those activities and services that cause the cost (or revenue) to be incurred.
 This requires that the attribution or allocation of costs and revenues to activities and services should be performed at as granular a level as possible.
 Allocating costs in relation to the way resources are consumed provides a means of building up service and product costs.
-This approach views a business as a series of activities. each of which consumes resources and, therefore, generates costs.
+This approach views a business as a series of activities, each of which consumes resources and, therefore, generates costs.
 An activity based approach should result in the majority of the total costs being attributed or allocated on a meaningful basis.
 All operating and capital costs must ultimately be attributed or allocated.

 - Cost centres are aligned to the relevant regulatory service allowing reports to be run in the required format for the tables in accordance with Ofwat's Regulatory Accounting Guidelines.
-Checks are undertaken to ensure all cost centres are included, and that the balances reconcile to the regulatory financial statements. - Where possible, costs are directly allocated to service (e.g. Water Treatment).
-Costs are attributed and allocated to price controls in relation to the way in which resources are consumed.
+Checks are undertaken to ensure all cost centres are included, and that the balances reconcile to the regulatory financial statements. - Where possible, costs are allocated directly to service (e.g. Water Treatment).
 If allocation of costs is required, because the cost relates to more than one service, the allocation methods used are chosen from the suggested methods in the Ofwat guidance.
-Further details are provided in the price control and upstream sections. - The documented procedures and resulting reported costs attributed to price controls and upstream services are then reviewed by the appropriate finance expert and approved by the senior manager in that area.
+Further details are provided in the Price Control and Upstream sections. - The documented procedures and resulting reported costs attributed to price controls and upstream services are then reviewed by the appropriate finance expert and approved by the senior manager in that area.

 Non-discrimination: Companies should ensure that no undue preference or discrimination is shown by water undertakers and sewerage undertakers in relation to the provision of services by themselves or other service providers (this is consistent with the new duty in section 2 of the Water Industry Act 1991 that has been (or, in relation to Welsh water companies, will be) inserted by section 23 of the Water Act 2014).
 Therefore, the attribution or allocation of costs and revenues should not favour any price control unit or appointed/non-appointed business and it should be possible to demonstrate that internal transfer charges are consistent with the prices charged to external third parties.